ibm-cloud-docs/vmwaresolutions/vcenter/vrw-orderinginstance.md

 1. In the {{site.data.keyword.vmwaresolutions_short}} console, click the **VMware Regulated Workloads** card.
 2. On the **VMware Regulated Workloads** page, select a deployment topology according to your needs.
 3. Review the service prerequisites and confirm that you ordered the mandatory services listed.
+4. Specify the instance configuration:
+     * If you want to create a new configuration, select **New configuration**.
+     * If you want to update a saved configuration or create a new configuration based on a saved one, select a saved configuration.
-4. Under **Licensing**, complete the license settings for the listed components.
+5. Under **Licensing**, complete the license settings for the listed components.
    * To use IBM-provided licenses, ensure that the option **Include with purchase** is selected.
    * To use your own licenses, click **I will provide** and enter the license key.
+6. Under **Location**, complete the settings as follows:
-5. Select the {{site.data.keyword.cloud_notm}} data center to host the clusters for single-zone VMware instances, or select the multizone region and the stretched and witness locations for multizone VMware instances.
+   * For single-zone VMware instances, select the {{site.data.keyword.cloud_notm}} data center to host the clusters.
+   * For multizone VMware instances, select the multizone region, and then select the stretched clusters and witness cluster locations.

+7. (Single-zone VMware instance only) Specify the settings for the primary cluster.
+   1. Specify the cluster name.
+   2. Select the primary cluster capacity.
+For the **Customize a consolidated cluster** capacity, select the CPU model and RAM size.
+   3. Select the number of bare metal servers.
+   4. Under **vSAN configuration**, select the disk type and size for the vSAN capacity disks, the number of vSAN capacity disks, and the vSAN licensing option.
+   5. Review the estimated resources available per cluster.
+   6. Review the networking type and select the uplink speed.

-6. (Multizone VMware instance only) Specify the witness cluster settings.
+8. (Multizone VMware instance only) Specify the witness cluster settings.
    1. Specify the witness cluster name.
    2. Select the CPU model, RAM size, and the number of bare metal servers.
-   3. Under **vSAN configuration**, select the disk type and size for the vSAN capacity disks and the number of vSAN capacity disks.
+   3. Select the disk type and size for the vSAN capacity disks and the number of vSAN capacity disks.
    4. Review the estimated resources available per cluster.
    5. Review the networking configuration.
    6. Select the uplink speed.
 The 25 Gb option is available for specific data centers only.

-7. Specify the management cluster settings.
+9. (Multizone VMware instance only) Specify the management cluster settings.
    1. Specify the management cluster name.
-   2. Indicate the management capacity.
+   2. Select the management capacity.
       * For the **Small** capacity and for single-zone instances, specify the number of bare metal servers.
       * For the **Customizable** capacity and for single-zone instances, select the Cascade Lake server, specify the RAM size, and the number of bare metal servers.
       * For both the **Small** or **Customizable** capacity and for multizone VMware instances, select the hosts per site.
    3. Select the disk type and size for the vSAN capacity disks, the number of vSAN capacity disks, and complete the vSAN license configuration.
 The available options depend on your deployment topology and capacity configurations.
 For small capacity instances, disk type and size for the vSAN capacity disks and the number of vSAN capacity disks are predefined.
    4. Review the estimated resources available per cluster.
-   5. Review the networking configuration.
+   5. Review the networking type and select the uplink speed.
-   6. Select the uplink speed.
-The 25 Gb option is available for specific data centers only.

-8. Specify the workload cluster settings.
+10. Specify the settings for the additional cluster for workloads.
+For single-zone VMware instances, if you did not select to include a separate secondary cluster for workloads, skip to **Step11**.
-   1. Specify the workload cluster name.
+   1. Specify the cluster name.
-   2. Indicate the workload capacity, either **Customizable**, **Medium**, or **Large**.
-      * For the **Customizable** capacity, select the Cascade Lake server, specify the RAM size, and the number of bare metal servers.
+   2. Select the workload capacity.
+For the **Customizable** capacity, select the CPU model and RAM size.
-      * For the **Medium** or **Large** capacity, specify the number of bare metal servers.
+   3. Select the number of bare metal servers.
-   3. Select the disk type and size for the vSAN capacity disks, the number of vSAN capacity disks, and complete the vSAN license configuration. vSAN license configuration is not available for multizone VMware instances.
+   4. Select the disk type and size for the vSAN capacity disks, and the number of vSAN capacity disks.
+For single-zone VMware instances, also select the vSAN licensing option.
-   4. Review the estimated resources available per cluster.
+   5. Review the estimated resources available per cluster.
-   5. Review the networking configuration.
-   6. Select the uplink speed.
+   6. Review the networking type and select the uplink speed.

-9. Choose the firewall appliance for your instance and follow the steps, depending on your selection:
+11. Choose the firewall appliance for your instance and follow the steps, depending on your selection:
    1. For **Edge services cluster with Juniper vSRX**, **Edge services cluster with FortiGate Virtual Appliance**, and **Bring your own gateway appliance**, specify the edge services [cluster name](/docs/vmwaresolutions?topic=vmwaresolutions-vrw-orderinginstance#vrw-orderinginstance-cluster-name-req), the CPU model, the RAM size, the uplink speed, and the networking type.
    2. For **Edge services cluster with Juniper vSRX** and **Edge services cluster with FortiGate Virtual Appliance**, you must also specify the corresponding service settings in a later step.
    3. For **FortiGate Security Appliance**, you must order the **FortiGate Security Appliance 10 Gbps** service from the [IBM Cloud catalog](https://cloud.ibm.com/catalog/infrastructure/fortigate-security-appliance-10gb).
 Confirm that you ordered the service and continue with the following steps.

-10. Under **Network interface**, enter the hostname prefix for the regulated workload and the root domain name.
+12. Under **Network interface**, enter the hostname prefix for the regulated workload and the root domain name.
-11. Under **Resource details**, enter the instance name and select a resource group.
+13. Under **Resource details**, enter the instance name and select a resource group.
-12. Under **Included services**, review the add-on services to be deployed into the instance.
+14. Under **Included services**, review the add-on services to be deployed into the instance.
 If a service requires configuration, complete the service-specific settings by clicking **Edit** on the service card.
 Then, complete your edits and click **Save**.
 For more information about specific settings for a service, see the corresponding topic for ordering the service.
-13. (Single-zone VMware instance only) Under **Optional services**, if you want to deploy VMware HCX, toggle the switch on and review the service settings.
+15. (Single-zone VMware instance only) Under **Optional services**, select the add-on service to be deployed into the instance.
+To deploy an add-on service, toggle the switch on and review the service settings.
 If configuration is required, click **Edit**, then complete the edits and click **Save**.
-For more information, see [VMware HCX configuration](/docs/vmwaresolutions?topic=vmwaresolutions-hcx_ordering#hcx_ordering-config).
+For more information, see [VMware HCX configuration](/docs/vmwaresolutions?topic=vmwaresolutions-hcx_ordering#hcx_ordering-config) or [Considerations when you install F5 BIG-IP](/docs/vmwaresolutions?topic=vmwaresolutions-f5_considerations#f5_considerations-install).
-14. On the **Summary** pane, review the regulate workload instance settings and the estimated price.
+16. On the **Summary** pane, review the regulate workload instance settings and the estimated price.
+    * To save the settings as a new configuration template without placing an order, click **Save configuration**, enter a name for the configuration, and click **Continue**.
+    * To save the updates to a saved configuration, click **Save configuration**, select **Modify current configuration**, and click **Continue**.
+    * To save the updates to a new saved configuration, click **Save configuration**, select **Create new configuration**, enter a new name for the configuration, and click **Continue**.
-15. To place the order, ensure that the account to be charged is correct, review and accept the terms, and then click **Create**.
+17. To place the order, ensure that the account to be charged is correct, review and accept the terms, and then click **Create**.

+### Results if you saved a configuration
+{: #vrw-orderinginstance-results-config}

+You get a console notification that the configuration is saved successfully, and then you can find the template in the **Instance configurations** list.
+Next, you can manage the configuration template by viewing or deleting it in the **Instance configurations** list.

-### Results after you place an order
+### Results if you placed an order
 {: #vrw-orderinginstance-results-order}

 1. The deployment of the regulated workload instance starts automatically and you receive confirmation that the order is being processed.
 You can check the deployment status, including any issues that might require your attention, by viewing the **Deployment history** section of the instance details.